WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email_acknowledgement.md

 1. How do I pronounce your name?
 I may ask you this question to ensure I do the best I can to pronounce your name.
 2. This is a 100% remote internship.
 This means all meetings are virtual.
 Are you OK with this?
 3. We take Diversity, Equity, and Inclusion seriously.
 We have a [Code of Conduct that you have to abide](code-of-conduct) by that is in the WEHI RCP Student Internship Handbook on page 10.
 Have you read it and are you willing to abide by it?
+4. How can you demonstrate that you will be organised?
+What do you use to organiser yourself?
+5. How can you demonstrate that you are willing to communicate well?
+6. How can you demonstrate that you are willing to ask 10+ questions per week in this internship?
-4. What projects are you interested in and why?
+7. What projects are you interested in and why?
-5. I will then show you the projects that are currently still available based on your interests.
+8. I will then show you the projects that are currently still available based on your interests.
-6. I will then explain the next steps to you
+9. I will then explain the next steps to you
-7. I will ask you if you have any other questions.
+10. I will ask you if you have any other questions.

 Other things to note: